 The overarching mantra is that we are “Stronger Together – Nothing about Us Without Us” Join us in our fight against racial injustice.
 Together we can create a better life for Black Canadians.

 - Caring in the overall well-being of all within our African Diaspora family mosaic

 - Respect for the diversity of viewpoints within our African Diaspora family mosaic

 - Integrity in the way we treat others within our African Diaspora family mosaic

 - Responsibility in the way we equitably serve all Canadians within our family mosaic

 - Inclusiveness and openness in the way we embrace all within our African Diaspora family mosaic

 - Appreciation that our personal success is largely based on the contributions of those who fought the good fight before.
 This is just our turn.

-Developing a national plan of action to help improve the health and well-being of Black Canadians.
+Developing a national action plan to improve the health and well being of Black Canadians.

-Strengthening collaboration by creating local hubs, regional coalitions and national advocacy platforms
+Strengthening collaboration by building local hubs, regional coalitions, and national advocacy platforms.

 The FBC was created after several conversations and meetings occurred among individuals about the need for an additional voice focusing on the Black Community in Canada that spoke to national issues.
 37 concerned Black Canadians, from across Canada participated in various meetings where this idea often came up.
 Those present decided to work together to establish an organization, which could collaborate with groups across the country to affect change.
 Following the murder of a young Black woman in the GTA Justice Donald McCleod felt that he wanted to help and thus began to bring a few individuals together to discuss the development of a grassroots project.
 After a year this initiative set the stage for the genesis of the FBC which exists today.
 This journey has not been easy, nor has It not come without mistakes, periods of learning, resistance, and uncertainty, but it has also come with an incredible feeling of honor, individual and organizational growth, community support, victories, and the ability to make connections coast to coast.